Skip to main content

 3. Retry Logic: Up to 3 attempts with exponential backoff

-// Refresh scheduled 60 seconds before expiry
+// Proactive: Scheduled 60 seconds before expiry

 let refreshTime = session.expiresAt.addingTimeInterval(-60)